Verified Program Extraction in Number Theory: The Fundamental Theorem of Arithmetic and Relatives: Basic Definitions

 The following lemma provides important properties of FastSqrt, in particular the equality of \texttt{FastSqrt} and \texttt{PosSqrt}. \begin{lemma} The universal closures of the following statements hold:

 \end{lemma} \begin{proof} For \texttt{FastSquareSqrtUpBound}, one proves

-by induction on $p$ and by a case distinction according to the definition of $\mathtt{FastSqrt}$. \texttt{FastSquare- SqrtLowBound} is proved by a similar idea. \texttt{FastSqrtEqPosSqrt} follows then directly from \texttt{PosSqrtChar} of Lemma \ref{Lem:PosSqrtChar}.
-For details, we refer to the Minlog file. \end{proof}

-Since \texttt{PosSqrt} produces more consistent results, we will mainly use it whenever it is not runtime critical.
+by induction on $p$ and by a case distinction according to the definition of $\mathtt{FastSqrt}$.
+The statement \texttt{FastSquareSqrtLowBound} is proved by a similar idea. \texttt{FastSqrtEqPosSqrt} follows then directly from \texttt{PosSqrtChar} of Lemma \ref{Lem:PosSqrtChar}.
+For details, we refer to the Minlog file. \end{proof} Since \texttt{PosSqrt} produces more consistent results, we will mainly use it whenever it is not runtime critical.
 However, in Section \ref{Sec:Fermat} we will apply the square-root function iteratively, so we will rely on \texttt{FastSqrt} there.